Farm Store Hours:

 Visit the Farm Store on Saturdays this summer to see what’s fresh out of the garden.
 We use only organic growing methods for our vegetable crops.

 Available year round. $5/dozen.

 Why is it so important to choose products from only organically fed animals?
 Conventionally fed meats, eggs and dairy are some of the most pesticide-laden foods because toxic residues in their feed build up in animals’ bodies over time.
 Our hens are supplemented with Certified Organic soy-free grain feed, and never receive antibiotics or chemical dewormers.
 They free-range in open grass pastures and shady wooded areas.
 In short, these are happy chickens.
-Buy direct from the farm and pay the wholesale price of $5/dozen.
-Eggs of this quality regularly sell for $6.50/dozen or more in stores.

 Our chickens are raised on organically maintained pastures, moved to fresh grass each day, and fed only Certified Organic soy-free grain feed in addition to the natural forage they consume on pasture.
 Our chickens are allowed to roam the pasture freely every day and are only confined in pens at night for their protection.
 Free roaming chickens consume more natural forage, grow slower and develop superb flavor over those that are confined to pens full time.